tomkat83/Emby.Kodi/README.md

 ### Download and Installation

 Install PKC via the PlexKodiConnect Kodi repository download button just below (do NOT use the standard GitHub download!).
+Alternatively, add [https://croneter.github.io/pkc-source](https://croneter.github.io/pkc-source) as a new Kodi `Web server directory (HTTPS)` source.
 See the [github wiki installation manual](https://github.com/croneter/PlexKodiConnect/wiki/Installation) for a detailed guide.
 Please use the stable version except if you really know what you're doing.
 Kodi will update PKC automatically.

 | Stable version | Beta version |
 |----------------|--------------|